 OECD Step 2: Identify and Assess Risk in the Supply Chain

-Dentsply Sirona’s RCOI for calendar year 2019 was designed to determine whether the conflict minerals necessary to the functionality or production of a product manufactured (or contracted to be manufactured) by the respective companies originated in the Covered Countries.
-Dentsply Sirona performed a good faith, risk-based, global scoping exercise to identify suppliers that were considered in-scope and subject to the RCOI in the 2019 reporting period attempting to identify smelters and refiners of conflict minerals that may be necessary to the functionality or production of its products.
+Both Dentsply International’s and Sirona RCOI for calendar year 2015 was designed to determine whether the conflict minerals necessary to the functionality or production of a product manufactured (or contracted to be manufactured) by the respective companies originated in the Covered Countries.
+Both Dentsply International and Sirona performed a good faith, risk-based, global scoping exercise to identify suppliers that were considered in-scope and subject to the RCOI in the 2015 reporting period attempting to identify smelters and refiners of conflict minerals that may be utilized in its products.

-Dentsply Sirona elected to utilize, without alteration, the CMRT as well as a survey tool to facilitate its RCOI and due diligence efforts.
-Dentsply Sirona used the Assent’s Conflict Mineral Module, part of the Corporate Social Responsibility Suite, Conflict Minerals database as its survey tool.
-The gathered information includes the use of gold, tantalum, tungsten and tin and their necessity to product functionality or production, the origin of such minerals, and whether smelters have been validated as compliant in accordance with the CFSI.
+Both Dentsply International and Sirona elected to utilize, without alteration, the CMRT as well as a survey tool to facilitate its RCOI and due diligence efforts.
+Both Dentsply International and Sirona used the Assent Conflict Minerals database as its survey tool.
+The gathered information include the use of gold, tantalum, tungsten and tin and their necessity to product functionality or production, the origin of such minerals, and whether smelters have been validated as compliant in accordance with the CFSI.

-For the remainder of the responses not received as of May 15, 2020, Dentsply Sirona continues to follow up with those suppliers as a part of on-going due diligence and supplier management processes.
+Of Sirona’s In-Scope Suppliers surveyed, approximately one-third of the suppliers either returned incomplete responses or, despite Sirona’s follow-up efforts, did not provide a response.
+Of the complete responses received, the majority of the suppliers advised that Covered Countries were not the origin of the conflict minerals supplied to Sirona.
+For the remainder of the complete responses received by Sirona, Sirona, as part of its due diligence process, followed up, and continues to follow up, with suppliers who indicated that they might be sourcing conflict minerals from the Covered Countries in order to collect more detailed information.
 These efforts include inquiring of such suppliers whether they provided information on all smelters where the conflict minerals originated, whether they performed due diligence procedures for non-certified smelters, and whether they were able to determine if the conflict minerals financed or benefited armed groups in the Covered Countries.

 OECD Step 3: Design and Implement a Strategy to Respond to Identified Risks

-Dentsply Sirona has established RCOI and due diligence guidelines to be followed if the Company identifies risks that a supplier sources conflict mineral from the Covered Countries.
-Once an In-Scope Supplier identified in its CMRT response that it might be sourcing conflict minerals from the Covered Countries, Dentsply Sirona will implement follow-up procedures to collect more detailed information from the In-Scope Supplier.
+Dentsply Sirona has established RCOI and due diligence guidelines to be followed if the Company identified risks that a supplier sources conflict minerals from the Covered Countries.
+Once an In-Scope Supplier identified in its Template response that it might be sourcing conflict minerals from the Covered Countries, Dentsply Sirona will implement follow-up procedures to collect more detailed information from the In-Scope Supplier.

 OECD Step 4: Carry out independent third-party audit of supply chain due diligence

-The fourth step in the OECD guidance is to carry out independent third-party audits of supply chain due diligence at identified points in the supply chain.
-Dentsply Sirona relies on information provided by the RMI for this step and uses the RMI RCOI report to identify the conflict-free status of smelters.
+The fourth step in the OECD guidance is to carry out independent third party audits of supply chain due diligence at identified points in the supply chain.
+Dentsply Sirona relies on information provided by the CFSI for this step, and uses the CFSI RCOI report to identify the minerals country of origin and conflict-free status of smelters.

-Dentsply Sirona intends to contribute to the RMI as a member company, and to encourage smelters to participate in the Responsible Mineral Assurance Process (“RMAP”) through direct communication and smelter outreach communication, as well as by signing on to industry letters that are sent to smelters.
+Dentsply Sirona contributes to the CFSI as a member company, and encourages smelters to participate in the CFSP through direct communication and smelter outreach communication, as well as by signing on to industry letters that are sent to smelters

 OECD Step 5: Report Annually on Supply Chain Due Diligence